 The rolling hills of the Berkshires are crisscrossed with hiking trails, including sections of the Appalachian Trail.
-You’ll find both moderately challenging ascents (nearest to campus, Monument Mountain is right on the edge of town) and pleasant meadow strolls with stupendous views that are the delight of day-and through hikers alike.
+You’ll find both moderately challenging ascents (Monument Mountain is right on the edge of town) and pleasant meadow strolls with stupendous views.
 Climb the tallest mountain in the state and, if you’re feeling fancy, you can enjoy lunch at the renowned Bascom Lodge along with the amazing peak views.
 In the Berkshires, you can hike, bike, and camp to your heart’s content.
 Bring your gear, or check out the local outfitter, Berkshire Bike & Board.

 Visit our campus (and pack your hiking boots).

-For the aquatically-inclined, most every town in the Berkshires has public lake access (Great Barrington’s Lake Mansfield is right behind the Simon’s Rock campus), so you can swim, canoe or kayak—whatever floats your boat.
+For the aquatically-inclined, the Berkshires has numerous public lakes (Lake Mansfield is right behind the Simon’s Rock campus), so you can swim, canoe or kayak—whatever floats your boat.